MaxGuillot/ml/README.md

-# ml
+# ml // Machine Learning trials

-Machine Learning trials
+Collection of jupyter notebooks in python 3, with french descriptions.